 Stork's Nest Program

-- Assists in getting free baby items.
+- Assisting in getting free baby items

 How to Participate

 To join, you must receive prenatal care at one of the University of Maryland Medical Center's practices and plan to deliver at the University of Maryland Medical Center.
 You will earn points by attending Stork's Nest educational classes, going to your regular prenatal care appointments and adopting healthy behaviors.

 When women make the commitment to their baby by joining Stork's Nest they are taking the first step in ensuring a healthy pregnancy and a healthy baby.

-The Program Coordinator
+- Program Coordinator